TSLCA-Props/Winterguard22/video-service/readme.md

 ___
-Python3 id required to run.
-This can be done using the commons
+Python3 is required to run.
+This can be done using the commands
 * `python3`
 * `pip3` OR `python3 -m pip`  to install modules.
 * VirtualEvn can be setup to localize modules